nextoa/comb/README.md

 Comb
 ============

-Comb is a framework use to simply develop threads program.
+simply and high-performance hook for develop threads program